When you’re first charged with drug possession, it can be difficult to make sense of what the charges will actually mean and what may happen.

 An absolute discharge comes with no further punishment and is very rare in cases of drug possession.
 A conditional discharge means that if you are convicted for another crime within around 12-18 months, you will be sentenced for both the new offence and the one for which the discharge was originally imposed.
 All discharges appear on your criminal record and are classified as criminal convictions.

-How is first time possession of cannabis classified?
+How is first time possession of cannabis classified in the UK?

 It is important to remember that in the case of cannabis possession, the guidelines are more lenient.
 If your first offence is being caught with a small amount of cannabis for personal use, you may just receive a cannabis warning from a police officer.
 There is no further punishment and it doesn’t go onto your criminal record, although the police will keep a note of the offence in case you go on to offend again.
 The offence can also feature on an enhanced DBS enquiry.